Today MPs will debate a bill which could step our democracy up a gear.

 People who watched the campaign reported the maturity with which they engaged with the issues, and the figures around turnout were strong.
 It forms part of the solid evidence that when this age group is able to take part in politics, they do.

 What we are left with however is a strange democratic anomaly whereby 16 and 17-year-olds in Scotland can vote in some elections, but not all.

-Equally their counterparts in England are denied the vote while watching their peers Scotland enjoy this basic right.
+Equally, their counterparts in England are denied the vote while watching their peers in Scotland enjoy this basic right.

 Today marks Dr Kyle’s bill’s second-reading.
 And while it is still a long way from becoming legislation, we hope politicians from all parties will let young people take their rights as citizens and join the debate.